JanHerca/urantiapedia/output/wikijs/en/book/Sikhism/The_Sikh_Religion_Volume_2/Amar_Das_Hyms.md

 OQ Shaikh, restrain thy mind which now wandereth towards the four cardinal points, the sport of the four winds.
 Abandon thy crooked ways, accept the instruction of the Guru ;
-Prostrate thyself before the true Guru; he knoweth everything that 1s to be known.
+Prostrate thyself before the true Guru; he knoweth everything that is to be known.
 Banish thy hopes and desires; become as a guest a the world.
 If thou walk as the true Guru desireth, thou shalt obtain honour in God’s court.
 Nanak, accursed the garb, accursed the food of those who remember not God.